llfbandit/record/record/README.md

 ### Web

-Web platform uses package web >-0.5.1 which is shipped with Flutter >=3.22.
+Web platform uses package web >=0.5.1 which is shipped with Flutter >=3.22.

-This platform is still available with previous Flutter versions but continuous work is done with from this version only.
+This platform is still available with previous Flutter versions but continuous work is done from this version only.